 If you find traditional greys to be too cold (or too common), you may consider opting for a more unique and slightly warmer blue-grey.

-A great compromise if you also like the idea of using colour in the kitchen, we'd advise pairing blue-grey cabinetry with more traditional grey tones – this could be in the form of flooring or a marble-effect splash-back.
+A great compromise if you also like the idea of using color in the kitchen, we'd advise pairing blue-grey cabinetry with more traditional grey tones – this could be in the form of flooring or a marble-effect splash-back.
 And, if you want to add interest and contrast, paint kitchen furniture in a brighter shade.
 Find out how to paint furniture with our step by step.

-6. Use grey with purpose in mind
+6. Design a grey kitchen with purpose in mind

 While aesthetic appeal is (of course) important to consider when designing a kitchen, it's essential that you balance this with considerations as to how the space will function.

 Combining function and aesthetics is the easiest way to achieve your dream kitchen.
-For example, the addition of a concrete breakfast bar effectively ties together the design of this grey-toned kitchen, all while functioning as a handy spot to host and entertain guests.
+For example, the addition of a breakfast bar effectively ties together the design of this grey-toned kitchen, all while functioning as a handy spot to host and entertain guests.

-In addition to creating a space that feels smart, cohesive and considered, matching your wall and cabinetry shade is an easy way to make a small kitchen feel larger (and who doesn't want that).
+In addition to creating a space that feels smart, cohesive and considered, matching your wall and cabinetry shade is an easy way to make a small grey kitchen feel larger (and who doesn't want that).